Updated: Jun 7

 Proper incubation conditions are necessary to identify all potential microorganisms in the environment, and if they are not known beforehand, are found during the risk assessment.
 All data collected is reviewed regularly to verify effectiveness, but the recovery of microorganisms must be shown to verify the methods used for monitoring, disinfection and such are effective.
 Note that different environmental conditions favor different types of organisms (e.g., anaerobic, slow-growing, and yeasts/molds).
 Grade A and Grade B do not favor microbiological detection, adding to the challenge.

 Events and Deviations

 Alert levels are determined for the quick detection of adverse events before they reach alarm status (sometimes referred to as "action" limits throughout Annex 1).
 In the short-term, as in the manufacture of one batch of product, total particle counts are kept center-stage to allow for the fastest response to contamination events during active operations.
 In the long term, viable counts are also reviewed to improve processes and the CCS.
-Below is the typical flow to setting alert and action levels or limits for contamination monitoring:
+Below is the typical flow to setting alert and alarm levels or limits for contamination monitoring:

 Figure 5.
 Process flow to setting alert and alarm levels

-Alert and action levels should be based on historical monitoring data.
+Alert and alarm levels should be based on historical monitoring data.
 Qualification data may be used in lieu of monitoring data, but the levels should always be open for adjustment based on trending analysis.
 Scientific justification is necessary when going outside of specified norms, so documentation of any deviations should be made in the CCS.
 Where there is no specified norm, also document the rationale.
 Examples include the following: